Create a Website Account - Manage notification subscriptions, save form progress and more.

 A permit is required for sheds or other accessory buildings one hundred twenty (120) square feet or larger.
-All accessory buildings must be at least five (5) feet from the rear lot line, four (4) feet from interior lot lines if located between the rear building line of the principal building and the rear property line.
+The maximum height of accessory buildings is the greater of twenty (20) feet or the height of the principal structure.
+All accessory buildings must be at least five (5) feet from the rear lot line, accessory buildings under fifteen (15) feet in height require five (5) feet from interior lot lines if located between the rear building line of the principal building and the rear property line.
+An additional one (1) foot setback is required for every two (2) feet above fifteen (15) feet in height, up to the minimum requirements of the zoning district.
 The accessory building must be located five (5) feet from other buildings on the lot.
-The accessory building may not be closer than twenty (20) feet from any street right-of-way.
-The maximum height is fifteen (15) feet.
-Review the regulations that apply to accessory buildings: Title 17.
-Chapter 17.24, Section 17.24.030 B.6 of the Oskaloosa Municipal Code.
+Accessory buildings may not be closer than twenty (20) feet from any street right-of-way.
+See Oskaloosa Municipal Code Section 17.05 for more site development regulations.

 No. However, due to the weight of roofing materials and load capacity of framed structures, there should be no more than two (2) roofing layers applied to most structures.
 There should also be an ice barrier applied under shingles or rolled roofing from the lowest roof edge to a point 24 inches (36 inches if the slope is 8/12 or greater) inside the exterior wall line.
 Please contact the building official with any questions.